Darionas/faq-accordion-card/README.md

 It is based on:

-- Semantic HTML5 markup
+- HTML
-- CSS (RWD):
+- CSS (RWD)
-  - Flexbox
-  - overflow
-  - z-indexs
-  - transition
-  - css unit (rem)
-  - media queries
-- JavaScript:
+- JavaScript
-  - toggle icons and accordion's hide/show element

 ### What I learned

 In this challange I learned:

+- Use grid layout module
 - Positioning images
 - Set z-index property on elements
 - create hoverable, interactive accordion's to hide/show it's elements.
-- Set media queries for mobile devices (break point at max-widt: 830px when interface not fit to desctop)
+- Set media queries for devices.

 ### Continued development